Wakefield Council

 Our ambition is to prevent and therefore reduce the suicide rate locally and to improve support for those bereaved or affected by suicide.
 This ambition is consistent with the national suicide prevention strategy for England.

+Our vision for Wakefield is that no one ever gets to a point where they feel suicide is their only option.
 Improving the mental health of the population as a whole is one way to reduce suicide but a holistic and integrated approach is needed to make the suicide-prevention programme focused and sustainable.

 More details can be found on our website.

-Self-harm – integrating and developing a pathway as it’s been identified as a high risk group and prevalence in Wakefield is higher than the national average for self-harm hospital admissions.
+Developing a partnership agreement of the sharing of information, and then the subsequent data flow of information.
+Integrating and developing a pathway for self-harm as it’s been identified as a high risk group and prevalence in Wakefield is higher than the national average for self-harm hospital admissions.
+Engagement with people with lived experience to influence any further development of service, programs and interventions.